padayattil/UdaciFlashCards/README.md

 ## Device Support

-The app has been tested only on Android.
+The app is built on React Native for cross-platform support but has been tested only on Android.

 ## TL;DR